ihabawad18/mern-task-manager-app/README.md

    * Delete Task:
         Remove tasks from the list.
    * Mark as Complete:
-        Toggle the status of tasks between completed and not completed.* Add New Workouts:
+        Toggle the status of tasks between completed and not completed.
-        Users can effortlessly add new workouts to tailor their exercise routine.

 ## Technologies Used